bluz71/bluz71.github.io/_posts/2017-05-21-my-favourite-vim-plugins.md

 ```

 The [vim-endwise](https://github.com/tpope/vim-endwise) plugin will
-automatically insert **end** to code blocks for languages such as: Ruby, Elixir
+automatically insert **end**, in insert mode, to code blocks for languages such
-and Crystal.
+as: Ruby, Elixir and Crystal.

 Surround
 --------